Buying stocks without a broker has never been easier, thanks to the internet and apps.

 - Use a $0 Commission Broker – The best option

 You can bypass a broker and buy stock by using a transfer agent, but the costs can be high.
 You can use direct purchase plans, or stock purchase plans, but you need to be an employee of the company.
-Honestly, you are better off using a broker that offers $0 commission for trades, for flexibility, liquidity and no costs
+Honestly, you are better off using a broker that offers $0 commission for trades, for flexibility, liquidity, and no costs

-Problems with Buying Stock Without a Broker
+The Problem with Buying Stock without a Broker

 Thus, always research stock purchases carefully before entering the market.
 A little knowledge can help you avoid high fees and ridiculous restrictions.

-A broker is an investment professional who has licenses to trade stock and give financial and other advice.
+A broker is an investment professional who has licenses to trade stock and gives financial and other advice.
 On the other hand, a brokerage is an organization with the legal right to trade stocks in exchanges.

 A brokerage account is a gateway that gives customers access to the exchange.
 Therefore, anybody can buy stock through a brokerage account.